-Many relationships end, it is a sad reality.
+Many relationships end; it is a sad reality.
 Conscious uncoupling accepts a relationship has run its course.
 It accepts the myriad of difficult feelings that crash in at this time.
-In basic terms conscious uncoupling simply means to practice emotional maturity and resilience.
+In basic terms, conscious uncoupling simply means to practice emotional maturity and resilience.

-These are the steps necessary to achieve conscious uncoupling: –
+Five steps to achieve conscious uncoupling

-1) Accept the relationship is over.
-Do not dwell on who did what.
-If necessary difficult feelings can be worked through in therapy.
-Adopt a helicopter stance.
-This means not descending into the territory of mudslinging.
-Instead focus on the practicalities needed to design a new life for both of you.
+1) Accept the relationship is over; do not dwell on who did what.
+If necessary, difficult feelings can be worked through in therapy.
+Adopt a helicopter stance – this means not descending into the territory of mudslinging.
+Instead, focus on the practicalities needed to design a new life for both of you.
 It is not about winning a war with your ex.
 It is about surviving now in order to thrive in future.

 2) Be thankful for the positives that occurred in the relationship.
 The fact that it has gone sour does not remove or reduce the positive experiences that occurred along the way.
 Perhaps the end of the relationship is a sign that there are new challenges and opportunities for self-fulfilment ahead.

-4) Accept that your relationship is over but you remain parents to your children.
+4) Accept that your relationship is over, but you remain parents to your children.